PM says ‘no way’ Ukraine joining Nato soon as Zelensky sees hope in peace talks

 “The tactics of the Ukrainian armed forces have adeptly exploited Russia’s lack of manoeuvre, frustrating the Russian advance and inflicting heavy losses on the invading forces,” the MoD tweeted.

+Mr Wallace’s comments came after Ms Truss said it was becoming “difficult” to get humanitarian relief into “besieged” Ukrainian cities.

+Around 20,000 people have been able to flee the southern city of Mariupol, but Mr Zelensky said Russians refused to allow aid into the heavily-bombarded port.

-The analysis comes after large explosions thundered across Kyiv before dawn from what Ukrainian authorities said were artillery strikes, as Russia’s bombardment of the capital appeared to become more systematic and edged closer to the city centre.
+Before dawn, large explosions thundered across Kyiv from what Ukrainian authorities said were artillery strikes, as Russia’s bombardment of the capital appeared to become more systematic and edged closer to the city centre.

 Register for free to continue reading